Credentials Proven By Licensure (LPN)

 Teaching and Learning Concepts and Strategies

 Introduction to a variety of teaching and learning concepts that apply to all learners, focusing on issues within the patient-centered environment.
 Exploration includes techniques and strategies that enhance the learning process for pediatric, obstetric, adult, and geriatric clients.
 Emphasis on using critical thinking skills to identify problems and develop practical solutions within the client-centered environment.
-3 Credits (3 Lecture - 0 Lab) Scheduled by Special Arrangement.
+3 Credits (3 Lecture) Scheduled by Special Arrangement.

 The Role of the Health Care Provider Related to Death and Dying